durrantlab/gypsum_dl/README.md

                         used by a program in MPI mode, we recommend setting this to serial.
 Serial will override the num_processors flag, forcing it to be one.
+                        MPI mode requires mpi4py versions 2.1.0 or newer and to be executed as:
+                            mpirun -n $NTASKS python -m mpi4py run_gypsum_dl.py ...-settings...
   --num_processors N, -p N
                         Number of processors to use for parallel calculations.
   --max_variants_per_compound V, -m V